 Link to National Academy of Sciences biographical memoir on Dr. Norris.

-The Northeastern Section of the American Chemical Society is pleased to announce that Prof. Stacey Lowery Bretz is the winner of the 2022 James Flack Norris Award for Outstanding Achievement in the Teaching of Chemistry.
+The Northeastern Section of the American Chemical Society is pleased to announce that Profs.
+Renée Cole, Juliette Lantz, and Suzanne Ruder are the winners of the 2023 James Flack Norris Award for Outstanding Achievement in the Teaching of Chemistry.